-We just pulled our box out today, January 12th, 2015, and it’s been roughly three months since we first made our batch.
-It was only a little bit dry, so I decided to add a bit more water and cornstarch, and it’s back to new.
+We just pulled our box out today, January 12th, 2015, and its been roughly three months since we first made our batch.
+It was only a little bit dry, so I decided to add a bit more water and cornstarch, and its back to new.
+So, how to make kinetic sand and what is better ?
 A few tips I have based on feedback and personal experience are as follows:

 - We used about 6 cups water over all, for the 50 lb batch.